 Within school, everyone is actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 The school provides pupils with opportunities to learn about what makes a good choice.
 Pupils are encouraged to express their views and teaching and learning incorporates their preferences and interests.

 At Abbot's Hall School, values of respect and tolerance permeate all areas of school life.
-This promotes a climate within which pupils feel safe and secure and facilitates the fulfillment of potential.
+This promotes a climate within which pupils feel safe and secure and facilitates the fulfilment of potential.
 All staff demonstrate respect to everyone with whom they come into contact.
 They consistently model and promote the behaviours and attitudes that are the foundation of positive relationships.
 The strong school ethos encourages everyone to consider and support each other and to celebrate the worth and individuality of every member of the school community.
 Our House system promotes this respect.
 Children and staff are placed in House families, so that siblings and family members are together.
 Children from Year 6 to Foundation Stage develop bonds and mutual tolerance through our fortnightly meetings and fun activities.

 Tolerance of those of Different Faiths and Beliefs: